VictorGarritano/nlp_newsletter_translations/2020-03-16-NLP_Newsletter[PT-BR]_NLP_7.md

 \\

-A [Kornia](https://github.com/kornia/kornia) é uma biblioteca construída sobre o Pytorch que permite a utilização de uma série de operadores para visão computacional diferenciável utilizando o PyTorch.
+A [Kornia](https://github.com/kornia/kornia) é uma biblioteca construída sobre o PyTorch que permite a utilização de uma série de operadores para visão computacional diferenciável utilizando o PyTorch.
 Algumas das funcionalidades incluem transformações em images, *depth estimation*, processamento de imagens em baixo-nível, dentre várias outras.
 O módulo é fortemente inspirado no OpenCV, com a diferença de ser focada em pesquisa, ao invés de aplicações prontas para produção.

 <!-- [Kornia](https://github.com/kornia/kornia) is an open-source library built on top of PyTorch that allows researchers to use a set of operators for performing differentiable computer vision using PyTorch.
 Some capabilities include image transformations, depth estimation, and low-level image processing, to name a few.
 It is heavily inspired by OpenCV but the difference is that it is meant to be used for research as opposed to building production-ready applications. -->